lammps/lammps/doc/src/fix_nonaffine_displacement.rst

 :doc:`fix press/berendsen <fix_press_berendsen>`, or :doc:`fix nh <fix_nh>`.

 Both of these methods require defining a reference state.
-With the *fixed* reference style, the user picks a specific timestep *nstep* from which particle positions are saved.
+With the *fixed* reference style, the user picks a specific timestep *nstep* at which particle positions are saved.
 If peratom data is accessed from this compute prior to this timestep, it will simply be zeroed.
 The *update* reference style implies the reference state will be updated every *nstep* timesteps.
 The *offset* reference only applies to the *d2min* metric and will